kouch-inc/gitcord-bot/readme.md

 When your changes and complete and you'd like to push them to production, use the following command: `git push heroku master`

-Before pushing to `heroku master`, make sure you are logged in by running `heroku login` and entering your heroku username and password.
+Before pushing to `heroku master`, make sure you are logged in to Heroku by running `heroku login` and entering your heroku username and password.

 Note: Unfortunately, since Github has recently changed their `master` branches to `main`, you'll need to be careful not to run `git push` as this can disable your ability to push up to heroku.